-Crawling, pulling up, getting into a sitting position on their own and other big milestones all tend to happen around this time.
-Because these are skills a baby needs to learn and master, baby’s brain prioritizes things such as practicing crawling over sleep.
+Crawling, pulling up, getting into a sitting position on their own and other big milestones all tend to happen around this 8-month timeframe.
+These are skills a baby needs to learn and master, so your baby’s brain can prioritize things such as practicing crawling over sleep.

 Your baby may be crawling to one end of the crib and getting stuck or pulling up on the side (make sure you have your crib set to the lowest setting!) and not knowing how to get back down again.
 If this is happening during sleep times, go in and help your baby get out of the corner or get down from standing.
 When you go in you want to be calm, boring and businesslike, just there to help your baby get back to a place where they can fall asleep.
 You may need to do this multiple times before your baby finally goes to sleep.

 You will likely see some interruption of sleep no matter how much your baby is practicing their new skills but lots of practice can help minimize it to a few days of disruptions rather than a few weeks.
 But keep in mind, it is possible that you may have a few days of disruptions for each big milestone.